fraser-lab/fraser-lab.github.io/rigor/index.md

 - Would people be willing to admit that their lab might not always conduct the most rigorously designed studies?

+Overall questions:

+- What is an example of a recent "control" experiment or analysis that you have performed?
+What does it control for and why do you think it is effective?

 **Biological and Technical Replicates**